21st Century Policing

 These are three profound quotes from the report that encapsulate the sentiment of this section.
 The report also suggests community policing must be a way of doing business by the entire police force, not just a specialized unit of that force.
 It goes on to recommend that officers work in the same beat or district for extended periods of time, often years, in order to get to know the residents, businesses and leaders within that community.
 Officers should be evaluated on their community policing efforts, deployment strategies should allow officers time to engage in community policing efforts, and law enforcement agencies should actively partner with schools in order to engage the youth in their community.

-- Officers are assigned permanent beats at the beginning of each year to establish familiarity with that specific area.
+- Officers are assigned permanent beats at the beginning of each year to establish familiarity with that specific area and its residents, businesses and unique attributes.

 - The Department’s Internship Program offers an inclusive, high-quality, safe and advanced educational experience for students considering a career in Law Enforcement.